DuckstersDucksters

 Plants in the Tundra

-Plants that grow in the tundra include grasses, shrubs, herbs, and lichens.
+Plants that grow in the tundra include grasses, shrubs, and herbs.
 They grow in groups and stay low to the ground to stay protected from the icy winds.
 They tend to have shallow roots and flower quickly during the short summer months.

 Most of the plants in the tundra are perennials that come back each year from the same root.
 This allows them to grow during the summer and save up nutrients as they lay dormant for the winter.
 They also tend to have hairy stems and dark leaves.
 This helps them in absorbing energy from the sun.